samkeen/githubsurvivor/README.md

 at-a-glance information about the current bug situation.

-GitHub Survivor scrapes your bug data using the [GitHub API][2] and stores it in a Mongo database for quick querying.
+GitHub Survivor scrapes your bug data using the [GitHub API][2] and stores it in your local Mongo DB for subsequent querying.
 It shows, at a glance:

- * Top/bottom bug closers for the current reporting period (default: our 2-week-long sprint)
+ * Top/bottom bug closers for the current reporting period (week, month or sprint)
  * Current open bug count
  * Net difference in open bugs since the last reporting period
- * Charts (yay!)
+ * Charts (yay!):
     * Number of bugs opened/closed for the last 12 reporting periods
     * Number of open bugs over the last 12 reporting periods